KISS Unmasks On "Lick It Up" (1983)

 The Reveal ... it was 1983, and my brother and I were browsing in the record & tape department of a Caldor department store (remember those?) in suburban New Jersey.
 As we scanned the "new release" wall, we noticed a new KISS album, with the provocative title of Lick It Up on the rack.
 One look at the album's stark-white cover prompted an excited, disbelieving shout of "WHOA!
 Dude!
 Check this out!
 KISS took off their makeup!"

 ...I guess you probably had to be alive in 1983 to fully understand the cataclysmic impact of such a major event.
-My bro and I were a just a hair too young to fully experience the first wave of KISS mania in the late '70s, but like most grade-school kids of the time, we were alternately fascinated by, and terrified of, the fire-breathing, blood-spitting, flash-bombing quartet -- and we knew that when it came to KISS, there was one cardinal rule: You never -- ever -- saw what they looked like without their makeup.
+My bro and I were a just a hair too young to fully experience the first wave of KISS mania in the late '70s, but like most grade-school kids of the time, we were aware of -- and slightly terrified by -- the fire-breathing, blood-spitting, flash-bombing quartet.
+We also knew that when it came to KISS, there was one cardinal rule: You never -- ever -- saw what they looked like without their makeup.
 In the 1970s, a shot of the foursome's un-painted faces was the Holy Grail for celebrity photographers.
 Legend has it that all of the major supermarket tabloids offered hefty bounties to any shutterbugs who could bring them such a shot, but the band were vigilant at maintaining their mystique.
 If a photographer did happen to catch any of the KISS members "out of uniform," the rockers would quickly obscure their facial features behind bandannas, napkins, restaurant menus, large hats or sunglasses.

 "Lick It Up"

 By the time Lick It Up turned up in our local Caldor, KISS had been off of the pop cultural radar for a number of years, so it had been a while since my brother and I had even thought about the band.
-As we stared at the album's cover trying to figure out who was who, we easily ID'd Gene Simmons thanks to his trademark tongue.
+We stared at the album's cover trying to figure out who was who, easily ID'ing Gene Simmons thanks to his trademark tongue.
 Paul Stanley's pouty-lipped facial expression gave him away, but we honestly weren't sure who the other two guys were.
-We assumed that one of them must've been "new" drummer Eric Carr, but if memory serves we actually mistook then-new recruit Vinnie Vincent for guitarist Ace Frehley, because we didn't know at the time that Ace had already been out of the band for nearly two years!!
+We assumed that one of them must've been "new" drummer Eric Carr, but if memory serves we actually mistook then-new recruit Vinnie Vincent for guitarist Ace Frehley, because we didn't know at the time that Ace had already been out of the band for more than a year.

 "All Hell's Breakin' Loose"